Sally Pilbeam: Paratriathlon

 In January 2015, Pilbeam won the Oceania Paratriathlon Championships PT3 event at Penrith, New South Wales.
 At the 2015 World Championships Final in Chicago, she won the gold medal in the Women's PT3.

 She won silver medals at the 2016, 2017 and 2018 ITU World Championships Series Finals.
 At the 2019 ITU World Triathlon Grand Final in Lausanne, she finished fifth in the Women's PTS5.

+In 2017, she was transferred to PTS4 events.
+In July 2020, she announced her retirement from elite triathlon to spend more time with her family.
+She returned to competition in July 2022, as her event was included on the 2024 Paris Paralympics program.
+Pilbeam goes into the Paris Games ranked seventh in the Women's PTS4.
+She finished seventh at the 2024 Summer Paralympics.

+At the 2025 World Triathlon Para Championships in Wollongong, she finished fourth in the Women's PTS4.